FaradaIC-Sensors/backend_tasks/1_IoTSystemArchitectureAssessment.md

 The client should be able to schedule downlink packets from the web-app and phone app via the business application and these packets should be transferred to the devices via the network server.

 Include the API design that would allow the business application to communicate with the network server for downlink scheduling.
+Recommeded response length is around 2-3 thousands symbols.